Man kills 6, then self, at Colorado birthday party shooting

 It was Colorado’s worst mass shooting since a gunman killed 10 people at a Boulder supermarket March 22.

-Colorado Springs, population 465,000, is Colorado’s second-biggest city after Denver.
-In 2015, a man killed three people, including a police officer, and injured eight others in a shooting at a Planned Parenthood clinic in Colorado Springs.
+In 2015, a man shot three people to death at random before dying in a shootout with police in Colorado Springs on Halloween.
+Less than a month later, a man killed three people, including a police officer, and injured eight others in a shooting at a Planned Parenthood clinic in the city.

 Sign up for Daily Newsletters